-A person who answers “Yes” to three or more of the above questions is considered to be opioid dependent.
+A person who answers “Yes” to three or more of the above questions is likely to suffer from opioid addiction.

 Disclaimer: The results of this self-assessment are not intended to constitute a diagnosis of opioid addiction and should be used solely as a guide to understanding your drug use and the potential health issues involved with it.
 The information provided here cannot substitute for a full evaluation by a health professional.

 Characteristics of Opioid Addiction

 - Opioids are taken for longer or at higher doses

 - The individual unsuccessfully tries to cut down on the amount used unsuccessfully

 - The individual spends a lot of time obtaining, using or dealing with the consequences of the opioid